Kimberly-Clark missed on both earnings and revenues in the fourth

 (KMB) is principally engaged in the manufacture and marketing of a

-company sells its products to supermarkets mass merchandisers
+its products to supermarkets mass merchandisers drugstores

-health care establishments and high volume public facilities.
+care establishments and high volume public facilities.

 Based on product grouping, the company conducts its operations